sesamesoftware/DeploymentGuide/Datasources/AmazonRedishift.md

 1. From the front page of the RJ UI, go to the left hand side and click **Datasources --> New Datasource**
 2. On the next screen, choose a label for your Datasource.
-   1. Recommended: ‘Redshift Target’ or something similar.
+   1. Recommended: ‘Source Redshift’ or something similar.
    2. Select Redshift Template
    3. Click Save
 3. ![Redshift Datasource](../images/amazonredshift.png)